What Is Partial Truckload? The Shipping Mode Most Shippers Don't Know About

 What is partial truckload?

-A shipping mode between LTL and FTL where your freight shares a truck with 1-2 other shipments but skips the LTL terminal network.
-Loaded once at origin, unloaded once at destination, with 1-2 additional stops along the route.
+Partial truckload is a shipping mode between LTL and FTL where your freight shares a trailer with one or two other shipments but skips the LTL terminal network.
+It is loaded once at origin and unloaded once at destination, with one or two additional stops along the route.
+It typically runs 5,000 to 20,000 lbs or 6 to 18 pallets.

 How is partial TL different from LTL?

-LTL moves through terminal networks with multiple handling events.
-Partial TL goes direct with 1-2 stops, fewer handling events, faster transit, and lower damage risk.
-For shipments over 8,000 lbs, partial TL is often 20-30% cheaper than LTL.
+LTL moves through terminal networks with multiple handling events, while partial TL goes nearly direct with one or two stops, fewer handling events, faster transit, and lower damage risk.
+For shipments over 8,000 lbs, partial TL is often 20 to 30 percent cheaper than LTL.
+The savings come from skipping the cross-dock network.

 What size shipment is best for partial truckload?